The best wood burning stove for cabins, sheds, tiny homes and small spaces

 The Hobbit by Salamander Stoves

 The Hobbit is a ‘proper’ cast iron multi-fuel stove.
-Classically styled and available in a range of colours, the Hobbit is made in UK and has earned a solid reputation amongst narrow boat owners and home owner who appreciate the compact size, but good heat output and incredible durability.
+Classically styled and available in a range of colours, it’s made in UK and has earned a solid reputation amongst narrow boat owners and home owner who appreciate the compact size, but good heat output and incredible durability.

 The Hobbit wood burning stove by Salamander

-The Hobbit has an output of 4KW and is the only wood burner in my list that is compliant with the SIA Eco Design 2022 standard (exceeds DEFRA clean air standards) and CE marked, making it suitable for installation in homes as well as off-grid cabins etc.
+The Hobbit has an output of 4KW and is the only wood burner in my list that is compliant with the SIA Eco Design 2022 standard (exceeds DEFRA clean air standards at the time of writing) and CE marked, making it suitable for installation in homes as well as off-grid cabins etc.

 The glass viewing window has an ‘air wash’ system to help keep the glass free from soot, so you can enjoy the view!

-As well as the standard version, you can purchase the Hobbit as the SE version which is suitable for installation in smoke controlled zones.
+As well as the standard version, there’s the Hobbit SE version which is suitable for installation in smoke controlled zones.

 At the time of writing (August 2023), the Hobbit Stove is £710 plus shipping.